Skip to main content

 4. Treatment is complete with a test for a healthy squeaky feel, ready for other processes.

-1. Cleaner 3.8 concentrate 1: 64 is mixed with 224g distilled water or 1.5 inches from the top of the 8oz bottle before use.
+1. Soft 3.8 concentrate 1: 64 is mixed with 224g distilled water or 1.5 inches from the top of the 8oz bottle before use.

 2. It is applied and brushed with a horsehair Brush 1.